-This article delves into the typical specifications of mansions and compares them with manors, estates, and McMansions.
+This article delves into the typical specifications of what is considered a mansion and compares them with manors, estates, and McMansions.
 Read further to learn more about their differences, history, potential buyers, how to renovate them, and many more!

 By George Nicola (Expert Stager)

-By definition, mansions are large, luxurious residential properties characterized by classy designs, high-quality materials, magnificent landscaping, extensive staircases, and many other remarkable amenities.
+By definition, mansions are large, luxurious residential properties characterized by classy designs, high-quality materials, magnificent landscaping with acres of land, extensive staircases, and many other remarkable amenities.

-While the definition is not strictly based on size, a good rule of thumb is that their floors cover at least 5,000-9000 square footage.
+While the definition of the term mansion is not strictly based on size, a good rule of thumb is that their floors cover at least 5,000-9000 square footage.

 What is a Mansion?

 The word “mansion” originates from the Latin word ‘mansion,’ which means ‘to dwell.’
 While its features have changed over time, one can still paint a picture of what a mansion looks like when the word is uttered.